The costs to file a trademark depends on several things, including filing fees, attorney costs, and ongoing fees to keep your trademark active.

 Registration cost

 The first cost to consider is the United States Patent and Trademark Office (USPTO) fees.
-There are two main types of application forms you can choose from on their Trademark Electronic Application System (TEAS): TEAS Plus and TEAS Standard.
+The base application costs $350 per Class.

 Extra USPTO fees